On Polynomial Multiplication in Chebyshev Basis: Introduction

 Polynomials are a fundamental tool in mathematics and especially in approximation theory where mathematical functions are approximated using truncated series.
 One can think of the truncated Taylor series to approximate a function as a polynomial expressed in monomial basis.
 In general, many other series are preferred to the classical Taylor series in order to have better convergence properties.
 For instance, one would prefer to use the Chebyshev series in order to have a rapid decreasing in the expansion coefficients which implies a better accuracy when using truncation \cite{Mason02, Boyd01}.
 One can also use other series such as Legendre or Hermite to achieve similar properties.
 It is therefore important to have efficient algorithms to handle arithmetic on polynomials in such basis and especially for the multiplication problem \cite{CHEBFUN04,BJ2010}.

 Polynomial arithmetic has been intensively studied in the past decades, in particular following the work in 1962 of Karatsuba and Ofmann \cite{Kara62} who have shown that one can multiply polynomials in a subquadratic number of operations.
 Let two polynomials of degree $d$ over a field $\K$ be given in monomial basis, one can compute their product using Karatsuba's algorithm in $O(n^{\log_23})$ operations in $\K$.
 Since this seminal work, many other algorithms have been invented in order to asymptotically reduce the cost of the multiplication.
 In particular, one can go down to $O(n^{\log_{r+1}(2r+1)})$ operations in $\K$ with the generalized Toom-Cook method \cite{Toom63,Cook66} for any integer $r>0$.
-Finally, one can even achieve a quasi-linear time complexity using the so-called FFT \cite{CooleyTukey65} assuming the field $\K$ have some nice properties (see \cite{VonzurGathen:1999:MCA,MCA2010} for a good introduction).
+Finally, one can even achieve a quasi-linear time complexity using techniques based on the so-called FFT \cite{CooleyTukey65} (one can read \cite{VonzurGathen:1999:MCA} or \cite{MCA2010} for a good introduction and \cite{Cantor:1991:Kaltofen} for a study of fast polynomial multiplication over arbitrary algebras).
 One of the main concern of this work is that all these algorithms have been designed for polynomials given in monomial basis, and they do not directly fit the other basis, such as the Chebyshev one.
+This is particularly true for the Karatsuba's method.